MicrosoftDocs/azure-dev-docs/articles/javascript/how-to/with-database/use-sql-api-as-cosmos-db.md

 ---
-title: Use JavaScript on Azure Cosmos DB with SQL API
+title: Use JavaScript on Azure Cosmos DB with Azure Cosmos DB for NoSQL
-description: To create a SQL database to Azure, you need a Cosmos DB resource. ms.topic: how-to ms.date: 08/08/2022 ms.custom: devx-track-js, devx-track-azurecli
+description: To create a SQL database to Azure, you need an Azure Cosmos DB resource. ms.topic: how-to ms.date: 08/08/2022 ms.custom: devx-track-js, devx-track-azurecli
 ---

-# Develop a JavaScript application for Cosmos DB with SQL API
+# Develop a JavaScript application for Azure Cosmos DB for NoSQL

-To create or use Cosmos DB with the SQL API use a Cosmos DB resource.
-Learn how to create the Cosmos resource and use your database.
+To create or use Azure Cosmos DB for NoSQL, create an Azure Cosmos DB resource.
+Learn how to create the Azure Cosmos DB resource and use your database.

-## Locally develop with the CosmosDB emulator
+## Locally develop with the Azure Cosmos DB emulator

-Learn how to install the [CosmosDB emulator](/azure/cosmos-db/local-emulator) and [start the emulator for SQL API development](/azure/cosmos-db/local-emulator?tabs=cli%2Cssl-netstd21#sql-api).
+Learn how to install the [Azure Cosmos DB emulator](/azure/cosmos-db/local-emulator) and [start the emulator for Azure Cosmos DB for NoSQL development](/azure/cosmos-db/local-emulator?tabs=cli%2Cssl-netstd21#sql-api).

-## Create a Cosmos DB resource for a SQL API database
+## Create a resource for an Azure Cosmos DB for NoSQL database

 You can create a resource with: